Brad Lohaus: Professional career

 Lohaus was drafted by the Boston Celtics late in the second round; in 1987–88 the team went 57–25 in the regular season, and bowed out to the Detroit Pistons in the hard-fought six-game Eastern Conference Finals.
 He was traded along with Danny Ainge to the Sacramento Kings for Joe Kleine and Ed Pinckney on February 23, 1989.

-Lohaus was acquired by the Minnesota Timberwolves in the 1989 NBA Expansion Draft, then traded on January 4, 1990, to the Milwaukee Bucks for center Randy Breuer, giving Lohaus the opportunity to further display his perimeter game and long-range shooting ability.
+Lohaus was acquired by the Minnesota Timberwolves in the 1989 NBA expansion draft, then traded on January 4, 1990, to the Milwaukee Bucks for center Randy Breuer, giving Lohaus the opportunity to further display his perimeter game and long-range shooting ability.
 He also completed his bachelor's degree at the University of Iowa the ensuing summer semester.

 After that season, Lohaus played an additional four full seasons for the Bucks, scoring 314 three-point field goals (whereas he was 5 for 40 in his first 21/2 seasons).
 The Bucks advanced to the playoffs twice in that timeframe.

 He then played for the Miami Heat in 1994–95 with former Iowa teammate Kevin Gamble, where Lohaus averaged 4.4 points per game.
-He spent his final three seasons with the Spurs, Knicks (via trade, with the Knicks getting Lohaus, J. R. Reid and a first-round pick in 1996, while the Spurs received Charles Smith and Monty Williams), Toronto (November–December 1996), a stint with the Italian team Scavolini Pesaro (October–December 1997), then back again with the Spurs in 1997–98, later in the season and into the playoffs.
+In 1996, Lohaus was acquired by the New York Knicks alongside J. R. Reid in a trade for Charles Smith and Monty Williams.
+The following offseason, Lohaus and Anthony Mason were traded to the Charlotte Hornets for Larry Johnson.
+Lohaus was cut by the Hornets before the start of the season.
+Lohaus then played for Toronto (November–December 1996), a stint with the Italian team Scavolini Pesaro (October–December 1997), then back again with the Spurs in 1997–98, later in the season and into the playoffs.
 During the lengthy NBA lockout in 1998–99, Lohaus contemplated retiring and ultimately did not play professionally again.

 In his NBA career, Lohaus played in 656 games over 11 years, scoring a total of 3,854 points, and converting 392 three-point shots (over 30% of his total points scored).

-Lohaus appears in the video game NBA Jam as a member of the Milwaukee Bucks, as B.Lohaus.
+Notably, Lohaus appears in the video game NBA Jam as a member of the Milwaukee Bucks.